 The Fund made its first investment through Border to Coast, which meet the criteria above, in 2019.
 The Fund transitioned £1.2 billion Global Equity holdings into the pool and began the development of a Private Market portfolio with commitments to BCPP across Private Equity, Infrastructure and Private Credit.
-During 2020/21 the Fund continued to provide capital to these Private Markets commitments.
-Border to Coast successfully launched its Sterling Index Linked Bond Fund in October 2020, and the Fund utilised this internally managed investment capability to transition £478 million of index linked gilts into the pool.
+During 2022/23 the Fund continued to provide capital to these Private Markets commitments.
+The Fund has continued to successfully transitioned legacy mandates into the Border to Coast pool, gaining exposure through BBPP to Index Linked Gilts, Listed Alternatives and MAC.